figtracer/reth-mdbx-profiler/README.md

 # reth-mdbx-profiler

-ebpf-based profiler for analyzing mdbx page fault patterns in reth.
+ebpf-based profiler for analyzing mdbx page fault patterns and cursor operations in reth.

+## what it does

+- traces page faults on mdbx memory-mapped regions
+- traces mdbx cursor operations (seeks, gets, navigation)
+- correlates page faults with cursor operations to attribute faults to specific tables
+- generates interactive html visualizations

 ## requirements